aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfdigitalsignaturedetails/_index.md

 ```

 Sets the location of the signing.

+ **Remarks:**

 The default value is  null .

 **Parameters:**
 | Parameter | Type | Description |